zendesk/ember-resource/README.md

 ```

 Calling `fetch` will issue an AJAX request to the resource's URL.
 It will
-return a [promise](http://api.jquery.com/category/deferred-object/).
+return a [promise](http://promises-aplus.github.io/promises-spec/).
 If the
-AJAX request responds normally, the promise will resolve with the API response
+AJAX request responds normally, the promise will resolve with the API response.
-and the resource.
 If it fails, the promised will fail with the AJAX error.

 The success callbacks for `save` and `destroyResource` have a slightly
 different signature.
-Those deferreds resolve with the resource and a String
+Those promises resolve with the data returned
-describing the action that occurred (one of
-`[ "create", "update", "destroy" ]`).
+from the server when saving or destroying the resource..

 Note about `destroyResource`: when you destroy a resource, the Em.Resource
 instance in memory is also `destroy`-ed, in that `.destroy()` is called on